Sponsored: Apartment for Rent in Edmonds Bowl | MLTnews.com

 Apartment for Rent

 Spacious, 2 BR 1B MIL in Edmonds Bowl.
-Private patio, 2 off-street parking, gas fireplace, W/D in unit.
+Private patio, 2 off-street parking, gas fireplace, W/D, dishwasher and AC in unit.
 No stairs, ground floor.

 NS/NP $2500 + $200 utilities includes premium cable w HBO.
 Available immediately.
 Call 425-327-6629.